b1412/b1412.github.io/source/about/index.md

 ZHOU Lei (周磊) is my Chinese name, Leon ZHOU is my English name, b1412 is my commonly-used ID on the Internet.

-* Start Java programming in production in 2010, become team leader in 2011.
+* Started Java programming in production in 2010, become team leader in 2011.

 * 2.5 years in traditional IT companies and 1.5 years in an [Internet company](http://uflyfan.com "http://uflyfan.com").

-* Go back to school in Auckland NewZealand in August 2014 and graduate in December 2014.
+* Went back to school in Auckland New Zealand in August 2014 and graduated in December 2014.

-* Do not prefer mainstream web frameworks, I prefer lightweigh framework [JFinal](http://www.jfinal.com "http://www.jfinal.com") and I have been maintaining  my own opensource project [JFinal-ext](https://github.com/b1412/jfinal-ext "https://github.com/b1412/jfinal-ext") for 3 years.
+* Do not prefer mainstream web frameworks in Java, strongly recommend lightweigh framework [JFinal](http://www.jfinal.com "http://www.jfinal.com") and have been maintaining  own opensource project [JFinal-ext](https://github.com/b1412/jfinal-ext "https://github.com/b1412/jfinal-ext") for 3 years.

-* Learning Clojure and start my new opensource project [`Clojure Web Admin`](https://github.com/b1412/clojure-web-admin "A metadata-driven clojure(script)-based web admin app") for practice.
+* Learning Clojure and start new opensource project [`Clojure Web Admin`](https://github.com/b1412/clojure-web-admin "A metadata-driven clojure(script)-based web admin app") for practice.

 Recently I am looking for a FP programming job (Clojure is the first choice).